mrsilver76/itunes_playlist_exporter/README.md

         /D          Don't delete playlists from Plex.
         /U          Don't upload to Plex.

-Options `/E` and `/D` are useful when you're trying to upload multiple playlists to Plex.
-For more details see the later section.

 ### Don't export from iTunes (/E)

 Skips the deleting of previous playlists and exporting of new playlists from iTunes.